jillesvangurp/inbot-utils/README.md

 # Overview

-Look at the source code and unit tests for detailed overview.
-Most of the utility classes are straightforward to use and don't require much in terms of dependencies.
+Have a look around.
+Most of the classes have decent tests.

 Note. all dependencies are marked as compileOnly, so you have to add them to your build file.
 This is to make this library minimally intrusive on your build.